What Is CPU Cache? (L1, L2, and L3 Cache)

 They were able to test this by locking the i9-10900K (20MB cache) and i7-10700K (16 MB cache) to eight cores and also matching the frequency.
 This makes the cache the only difference between these two SKUs.

-In games such as Tom Clancy’s Rainbow Six Siege, which isn’t very GPU bound, the 10900K beat the 10700K by about 5%.
-Benchmarks in Shadow of the Tomb Raider also displayed similar differences in performance.
+In games like Tom Clancy’s Rainbow Six Siege, which isn’t heavily GPU dependent, the 10900K surpassed the 10700K by about 5%.
+Evaluations in Shadow of the Tomb Raider also showed comparable disparities in capability.

 i9 10900K i7 10700K i5 10600K comparison